Qubo: Ion acquisition of partner stakes

-In 2012, NBCUniversal withdrew from the joint venture following its acquisition by Comcast.
-On March 28, 2012, it was announced that NBC and Telemundo would discontinue their Qubo blocks and replace them with NBC Kids and MiTelemundo on July 7.
+In 2012, NBCUniversal withdrew from the joint venture following its acquisition by Comcast, resulting in Ion Media Networks acquiring NBCUniversal's interest in the venture.
+On March 28 of that year, it was announced that NBC and Telemundo would discontinue their Qubo blocks and replace them with NBC Kids and MiTelemundo on July 7.
 Both blocks would be programmed by Sprout, a preschool-oriented television network that originated from a previous joint venture between Comcast, PBS, HIT Entertainment and Sesame Workshop, and later came under NBCUniversal ownership as part of the Comcast merger.
-This left Ion Television as the only remaining network with a Qubo-branded programming block.
-The standalone Qubo Channel also continued to operate, though with the discontinuation of Telemundo's Qubo block, all Spanish dubs of Qubo's programming became exclusive to the network's SAP audio track.
+The Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1, leaving Ion Television as the only remaining network with a Qubo-branded programming block.
+The standalone Qubo Channel also continued to operate.

 Ion Media Networks later acquired the remaining stakes in Qubo held by Classic Media (which became DreamWorks Classics in 2012 after its acquisition by DreamWorks Animation), Scholastic Corporation and Corus Entertainment in 2013, with all three companies retaining program distribution partnerships with the network.

 The Qubo block on Ion Television has seen numerous schedule changes throughout its run, switching to a one-hour afternoon slot each Wednesday through Friday, and later to a three-hour Friday morning slot.
 The block was later rebranded as the "Qubo Kids Corner" on January 4, 2015, concurrent with the block's initial move to Sunday mornings.
 On September 8, 2020, the block also began airing on Ion Plus during Monday mornings due to E/I commitments, since they had eight stations in the network that had DT1 main-channel carriage rather than subchannel carriage.